vekatze/neut/book/src/programming-in-neut.md

 }
 ```

-A special syntax `if` is there to use this `bool` as in other languages:
+A syntax sugar `if` is there to use this `bool` as in other languages:

 ```neut
 define factorial(n: int) {